ajay-sai/Ajay-Website/replit.md

 ## Overview
 This is a modern, professional portfolio website for Ajay Miryala, a Generative AI and ML Engineer with a Master of Science in Business Statistics from the University of Maryland.
 The application is a full-stack web application built with React for the frontend and Express.js for the backend, using PostgreSQL as the database (managed through Drizzle ORM).
 The website showcases Ajay's skills, projects, and expertise in generative AI, LLM systems, RAG architectures, and production ML through an immersive, visually stunning interface with quantum-themed animations and effects.
 Its purpose is to present a professional online presence, highlight capabilities, and provide an engaging user experience for potential employers or collaborators.
 The site features a clean multi-page navigation structure with dedicated pages for Home, Professional Journey, Projects & Case Studies, and Schedule Meeting (Contact).

-**Latest Update (Nov 10, 2024):** Comprehensive GEO (Generative Engine Optimization) implementation completed with FAQ section, Services section, enhanced schema markup, semantic HTML, temporal/quantifiable data tags, and AI crawler optimization (sitemap.xml, robots.txt).
+**Latest Update (Nov 10, 2024):** Object Storage migration completed - all 34 timeline images now served from Replit Object Storage for optimized deployment.
+Deployment build size reduced by 70MB by excluding attached_assets directory.

 ## User Preferences
 Preferred communication style: Simple, everyday language.